 Under the terms of our certificate of incorporation, our authorized capital stock will consist solely of 100,000,000 shares of common stock, par value \$0.001 per share, of which shares were outstanding as of , 2010, and 100,000,000 shares of preferred stock, par value \$0.001 per share, of which no shares were outstanding as of , 2010.
-There is currently no market for our common stock, and we can offer no assurance that a market for our shares will develop in the future.
-We have applied to have our common stock quoted on the New York Stock Exchange under the ticker symbol "MCC".
+There is currently no market for our common stock have been approved for listing on the New York Stock Exchange under the ticker symbol "MCC", subject to notice of issuance.